archethic-foundation/archethic-wallet-client-dart/README.md

 ## get_accounts

-Gets the accounts avalaible on AEWallet.
+Gets the accounts available on AEWallet.

 ### Request